 - Comfortable walking shoes – If you are planning a lot of city exploration and shopping, carry comfortable shoes.
-Both Zurich and Geneva’s old town are best explored on foot.
+Both Zurich and Geneva’s old town is best explored on foot.
 Click to shop this my favorite walking shoe

 - Universal adaptor – Our North American or Asian electronics won’t charge in Switzerland without a universal adaptor.
 Invest in one today.
 Buy this universal adaptor – convertor duo that works in over 150 countries.